slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 <img src="../images/features.png" alt="features"/>

-As part of the customizations, a `valuePropTitle` and `valuePropSubtitle` can be shown at the top of the screen.
-Additionally, up to three value prop images can be displayed on the screen, each containing the image itself (via an `imageUrl`), accompanying `text` to display under each image, as well as `alt` text.
+As part of the customizations, a `Headline` and `Subhead` can be shown at the top of the screen.
+Additionally, up to three `Feature images` can be displayed on the screen, each containing the image itself, accompanying `Caption text` to display under each image, as well as `Image alt text` text.

 <hr>